80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent a sound produced by a sudden rush of air or liquid

-Example sentence He kicked the ball and it swooshed past my head.
+Example in a sentence He kicked the ball and it swooshed past my head.

 70. Squeak